|

 herbarium collection.

-of the building will enable the herbarium to be utilized like
+building will enable the herbarium to be utilized like never before.
+The

 CB# 3280, Coker Hall